| WVEC Legislative UpdateMarch 2, 2001 News Up Front:

 by the public at large that vast amounts of timber are harvested and marketed

 without permits and without the payment of timber severance taxes.
+This denies needed funding for education, logging regulation and other

 environmental services, libraries, law enforcement, and other services state